 Firewalls are important today both because the Intrenet is no longer the friendly place it once was, and because companies that are paying for resources don't like to see their employees squander them on non-essential tasks.
 Firewalls address these issues in multiple ways, most basically by denying services to the outside world, and limiting access and even possibly requiring authentication and/or authorization for local users.

-Some of the more involved and powerful features of many firewalls are encrypted tunnels and stateful inspection.
-Encrypted tunnels are often referred to as Virtual Private Networks and are involved enough that I will devote another article to them.
+Some of the more complex and powerful features of many firewalls are encrypted tunnels and stateful inspection.
+Encrypted tunnels are often referred to as Virtual Private Networks and are involved enough that I will devote another article (or two) to them.
 Stateful inspection is completely open-ended as far as complexity is concerned but it is very easy to describe.
 Some vendors call it application intelligence and that's a simple way to think about it; the firewall understands what's going on at the application layer.
 It usually has heuristics for what normal behavior should look like, http transactions for example, and can make the standard sort of drop/log decisions or possibly much more complicated behavior.
 Operating at the application layer allows it to participate in that higher level conversation, after all.